trhacknon/EMAGNET/README.md

 ### Before you using emagnet, please remember that with great power comes great responsibility.

+### Limited tips and tricks (They will soon figure out the way I using to bypass the limits, greedy bitches!)
-##### Limited tips and tricks, this does not belongs to emagnet it self but I have decided to place it here anyway instead of create a new repo cause this wont last forever, soon they will figure out that I have find a way to bypass their premium download for users that paid, free users must wait 30 seconds on wierd urls until they can download them one by one.
-Do as following to bypass their protection and grab millions of accounts in few minutes, you can copy and paste below command, see preview under how it works and that it actually works flawless. (change 700 1099 to whatever you want, that's just an example for show you how to bypass the limit's they got if you are a normal user) Source for all these links can be found on: https://www.exclusive4u.tk/search/label/COMBO?max-results=10 , you will soon understand how annoying it is to browse on the site and wait for 30 seconds for every download, just copy and paste the below to avoid their limits ;-)
+This tips does not belongs to emagnet itself but I have decided to place it here anyway instead of create a new repo cause this wont last forever, soon they will figure out that I have find a way to bypass their premium download for users that paid, free users must wait 30 seconds on wierd urls until they can download them one by one.
+Do as following to bypass their protection and grab millions of accounts in few minutes, you can copy and paste below command, see preview under how it works and that it actually works flawless. (change 700 1099 to whatever you want, that's just an example for show you how to bypass the limit's they got if you are a normal user) Source for all these links can be found on: https://www.exclusive4u.tk/search/label/COMBO?max-results=10 , you will soon understand how annoying it is to browse on the site and wait for 30 seconds for every download, just copy and paste the below to avoid their limits.

     for numbers in {700..1099}; do wget http://s3.up4ever.download:8080/d/ddojdrvfpqy52ag4rjoacd3mfcvjttqltq3awa75zfiyemmcygk3dje7yerloc4kjctze2st/$numbers\k.rar; done

 ![Screenshot](.preview/emagnet-downloading-dbs.gif)

+If you want to brute-force all accounts you have downloaded, just move all text files to $EMAGNET/incoming/dialy-dir/.temp and run emagnet --bruteforce spotify for example and you will have thousands of new accounts that work, but remember.
+HURRY UP!
+They will soon figure out that we using their bandwidth without paying a cent. ;-)

 ## <p align="center">![Screenshot](https://i.ibb.co/3B5GS6X/68747470733a2f2f6e72312e6e752f656d61676e65742f70726576696577732f656d61676e65745f6f6c646d6f76692e676966.gif)